-In June, the IDB held 6 sectoral virtual workshops to inform robust strategies for carbon neutrality in the energy, transport, industry and mining, waste, agriculture, forests and biodiversity sectors.
+In June, with the support of its French Climate Fund, the IDB held 6 sectoral virtual workshops to inform robust strategies for carbon neutrality in the energy, transport, industry and mining, waste, agriculture, forests and biodiversity sectors.
 The workshops were attended by more than 148 people and the results will be used to inform academic-led quantitative analysis, where robust decision-making methods are applied to identify climate mitigation options that offer greater development benefits and manageable costs for the country.

 These workshops are an example of how the vision of local actors can be used as the basis for the development of technical analyzes.
 Furthermore, the workshops were coordinated with another round of workshops supported by the World Bank with whom we ensured the greatest possible synergies.